 Unsanitary conditions put nursing home residents at risk of serious infections, which can lead to lengthy hospital stays, disability, and increased medical expenses.
 But federal law requires that nursing homes and assisted living facilities that accept Medicare maintain adequately clean and sanitary conditions.

-When long-term care facilities violate these standards, and residents are injured, family members and loved ones have every right to file a nursing home neglect lawsuit.
+When long-term care facilities violate these standards, and residents are injured, family members and loved ones have every right to contact a nursing home sexual abuse lawyer.

 In nursing homes across the country, poor hygiene is a leading indicator of resident neglect.
 Long-term care facilities are chronically understaffed, and overworked nursing assistants are liable to leave elderly residents living in unclean – and unsafe – environments for months at a time.
 In many cases, their immoral lack of attention and care rises to the level of negligence – making a viable nursing home lawsuit possible.